Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to use the alternative tool: 'Use depguard_audit_project instead if you have a package.json path.'
+Explicitly states when to use an alternative: 'Use depguard_audit_project instead if you have a package.json path.'
+This provides clear context for tool selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.